harikautilya/react-boiler-plate/README.md

-# Kick start bioler plate for Personal project
+Frontend for the AI project

-Supports

-- eslint
-- ts support
-- babel loader
-- husky
-- prettier